translation-gang/ru.vuejs.org/src/v2/guide/migration.md

 #### Replacing the `currency` Filter

-For a very naive implementation, you could just do something like this:
+For a very naive implementation, you could do something like this:

 ``` js
 '$' + price.toFixed(2)